Geosphere-Austria/dataset-api-docs/src/user-guide/request-limit.md

 count.
 Therefore, a request may hit the request size limit even if no values for the requested range exist.
-For example the request `v1/station/historical/tawes-v1-10min?station_ids=11072&parameters=TL&parameters=TLMIN&parameters=TLMAX&start=1990-01-01&end=2000-01-01` requesting multiple parameters for the 1990s for TAWES station `11072` (*Neusiedl am See*) will say the request is to big even if the station only went into service in 2016.
+For example the request `v1/station/historical/tawes-v1-10min?station_ids=11072&parameters=TL&parameters=TLMIN&parameters=TLMAX&start=1990-01-01&end=2000-01-01` requesting multiple parameters for the 1990s for TAWES station `11072` (*Neusiedl am See*) will say the request is too big even if the station only went into service in 2016.